 Predict which will travel the fastest.
 Test them.
 Illustrate the motion of the fastest hovercraft using a graph to show a change in position over a period of time.

 Modify the hovercraft to try to make it faster.
 Test it and illustrate its motion.
-Reflect on the following questions: Was it faster?
+Was it faster?
 Why or why not?
 Consider the next modification needed.
 Test again.
 Modify until you have engineered the fastest hovercraft.